What is a Battle Rifle?

 Photo by Thomas Wiegold.

-As great as modern assault rifles are they can never hit as hard or reach out as far as the battle rifle.
+As great as modern assault weapons are, they can never hit as hard or reach out as far as the battle rifle.

 Appendix I